menzenski/idrh-static-site-workshop/_posts/2016-02-01-static-vs-dynamic-websites.md

 ---

-* Dynamic websites dassemble pages 'on the fly': when a page is needed, a template is populated with content from a database.
+* Dynamic websites assemble pages 'on the fly': when a page is needed, a template is populated with content from a database.

 * Static websites store complete pages.
 A page doesn't change once it's put